apache/pekko-http/docs/src/main/paradox/client-side/host-level.md

 you should use the @ref[Request-Level Client-Side API](request-level.md) for this purpose.
 If you want to use a similar Future-based API with the host-level API, here's how to do it.

-As explained above, Akka HTTP prevents to build up an unbounded buffer of requests and an unlimited number of connections.
+As explained above, Apache Pekko HTTP prevents to build up an unbounded buffer of requests and an unlimited number of connections.
 Therefore, it guards itself a) by applying backpressure to all request streams connected to the cached pool and b) by failing requests with a @apidoc[BufferOverflowException] when the internal buffer overflows when too many materializations exist or too many requests have been issued to the pool.